Settlements In Short Marriages

 What is a short marriage?

-There isn’t a legal definition of short marriage, but there are benchmarks.
+There isn’t a legal definition of short marriage, but there are benchmarks to understand what is considered a short marriage and how affects divorce settlements.
 In 2022, the median duration of marriages that ended in divorce was 12.9 years for opposite-sex couples in England and Wales.
 Therefore, anything below five or six years may be a good yardstick.

 Before the case of E v L, the leading case on financial settlements in short marriages was Sharp v Sharp.
 Mr and Mrs Sharp had been in a relationship for seven-and-a-half years, and married for six of those years, when they decided to divorce.
 They had no children together, and were both earning around £100,000 per year when they started their relationship.
 The wife then entered a period of unparalleled professional success, receiving bonuses in excess of £10 million.